 The applicable number of Class B non-voting shares to be issued to a participant in respect of RSUs which vest will be issued and delivered as soon as reasonably practicable following the applicable vesting date.
 RSUs will vest at the rate of 25% per annum on the fifth, sixth, seventh and eighth anniversaries of the date of grant.
+As described above, 32,333 RSUs vested on June 28, 2024.
+The remaining RSUs will vest on June 28 on each of 2025, 2026 and 2027.
 The Company may deduct from any payments made pursuant to the 2019 LTRP such withholding taxes or other withholdings as may be required by applicable law and in this connection, the Company has the right in its discretion to satisfy any such withholding liability by selling on behalf of a participant any Class B non-voting shares which would otherwise be issued to a participant under the 2019 LTRP, or to require a participant, as a condition of receiving any Class B non-voting shares under the 2019 LTRP, to pay to the Company the amount of applicable withholdings.

-Each of the participants agreed, as a condition of the grant of RSUs under the 2019 LTRP: (i) to maintain holdings in the Company's Class B non-voting shares at least equal to one times their annual base salary plus target bonus (excluding vested and unvested stock option grants and unvested RSU grants under either the LTIP or LTRP Plans of the Company) throughout the LTRP Period and beyond; (ii) to the terms of a non-compete/non-solicitation restriction having a duration of one year following each vesting of RSUs under the 2019 LTRP and otherwise on terms acceptable to the HR Committee and the participant.
+Each of the participants agreed, as a condition of the grant of RSUs under the 2019 LTRP: (i) to maintain holdings in the Company's Class B non-voting shares at least equal to one times their annual base salary plus target bonus (excluding vested and unvested stock option grants and unvested RSU grants under either the LTIP or LTRP Plans of the Company) throughout the 2019 LTRP Period and beyond; (ii) to the terms of a non-compete/non-solicitation restriction having a duration of one year following each vesting of RSUs under the 2019 LTRP and otherwise on terms acceptable to the HR Committee and the participant.